nullquant/ComfyUI-BrushNet/README.md

 ### Parameters

-- scale, defaults to 1.0: The "strength" of BrushNet.
-The outputs of the BrushNet are multiplied by `scale` before they are added to the residual in the original `unet`.
+- `scale`, defaults to 1.0: The "strength" of BrushNet.
+The outputs of the BrushNet are multiplied by `scale` before they are added to the residual in the original unet.
-- start_at, defaults to 0: step at which the BrushNet starts applying.
+- `start_at`, defaults to 0: step at which the BrushNet starts applying.
-- end_at, defaults to 10000: step at which the BrushNet stops applying.
+- `end_at`, defaults to 10000: step at which the BrushNet stops applying.
-- CLIP: PowerPaint CLIP that should be passed from PowerPaintCLIPLoader node.
+- `CLIP`: PowerPaint CLIP that should be passed from PowerPaintCLIPLoader node.
-- fitting: PowerPaint fitting degree.
+- `fitting`: PowerPaint fitting degree.
-- function: PowerPaint function, see its [page](https://github.com/open-mmlab/PowerPaint) for details.
+- `function`: PowerPaint function, see its [page](https://github.com/open-mmlab/PowerPaint) for details.

 When using certain network functions, the authors of PowerPaint recommend adding phrases to the prompt: